-What is the difference between a shell and SSH a secure shell?
+What is the difference between a shell and SSH a secure socket shell?

 It will let you do simple things like starting your browser or complicated things like executing a set of transformations on data from multiple files.
 You can manage file system operations, programming processes and more.

-It’s a power tool that can help almost anybody to become more efficient at their work.
-This said, the Shell has limited operational powers - no can not execute complex calculations, manage complex binary data or create graphical user interfaces (GUIs).
+It’s a power tool that can help almost anybody become more efficient at work.
+This said, the shell has limited operational powers - it cannot execute complex arithmetical calculations, manage complex binary data or create graphical user interfaces (GUIs)[1].

-The shell can automate tasks (like cleaning up a downloads folder, etc.) and is a complete programming languague that allows you to write if statements, loops, create variables and functions.
+The shell can automate tasks (like cleaning up a downloads folder, etc.) and is a complete programming language that allows you to write if-statements, loops or create variables and functions.
+[2]

-Important system files and resources are usually protected from normal users tinkering with them, but since you will need to practice and probably make a mistake now and then, it might be wise to set up a safe environment where you don’t have to worry about losing data.
+Important system files and resources are usually protected from normal users tinkering with them, but since you will need to practice and probably make a mistake now and then, it might be wise to set up a safe environment where you don’t have to worry about losing data, like test and practice files.

 If you want to be completely sure, set up a virtual machine to practice on.
 That will enable you to try anything without worrying about the consequences.
 If you want to work with an existing system, you may want to set up a separate practice account without administrative privileges.
 This minimizes the chances that you damage your system or your personal files.